JasperXuEvolution/Random_promoter/README.md

 # Random_promoter
 Scrips for analyzing the random promoter project
 ## 1. Data
-* Sequencing data for expression and linkage is deposited at: https://www.ncbi.nlm.nih.gov/bioproject/876017
+* Sequencing data for expression and linkage is deposited to NCBI (PRJNA876017 [https://www.ncbi.nlm.nih.gov/bioproject/876017])
-* Active promoters with expression and transcriptional factor binding site information is in file YPD_active_promoter_info_df.csv and SCD_active_promoter_info_df.csv
+* RNA-Seq data for is from PRJNA728585 [https://www.ncbi.nlm.nih.gov/bioproject/PRJNA728585] and PRJNA392312 [https://www.ncbi.nlm.nih.gov/bioproject/PRJNA392312]
 ## 2. Scrips to extract linkage information
 * Refer to the folder Linkage_information_generation
 * Linkage_information_generation.bash contains all the procedures.